Open FebNov 2021

 But what about robots?
 How will we work with them?
-UniSA Engineering students are working with Dorna, our robot arm, to build custom-made racing cars.
+UniSA Engineering students have developed an Industry 4.0 demonstrator which showcases:

 Throughout previous industrial revolutions, the work of humans has been augmented with machines in order to improve productivity, reduce workloads and operate in environments that are difficult or hazardous for people.

 The fourth industrial revolution (Industry 4.0) shares these ambitions by focusing on the integration of distributed smart sensing, control and communication systems using cloud computing and real-time data storage/retrieval.